-- 2.16 We have already begun to develop the process of fine-tuning the regulatory framework through close consultation with key stakeholders and the company.
+2.15 The Water directorate has already begun to develop the process of honing the regulatory framework through close consultation with key stakeholders and the company.
 NI Water will be expected to submit a strategic direction statement early in the PC13 process and to complete the development of its Water Resource Management Plans as specified in the Minister for Regional Development's Social & Environmental guidance for the PC10 process.
-We will review the PC10 process and continue to apply industry best practice through the five pillars of the government's better regulation policy which states that regulation should be Proportionate, Accountable, Consistent, Transparent and Targeted. - 2.17 We will continue work in partnership with the Department of Regional Development, CCNI and the Quality Regulator's (DWI and NIEA) to ensure that customer priorities are addressed and that funded programmes to meet the Department's Social and Environment Guidance are delivered.
-Because of the continuing role of public subsidy, effective collaboration is important so as to enable each partner to carry out its role effectively.
+We will review the PC10 process and continue to apply industry best practice through the five pillars of the government's better regulation policy which states that regulation should be Proportionate, Accountable, Consistent, Transparent and Targeted.